 After the \OPC command is sent, the Operation Complete bit (bit B0) of the Standard Event Status Register will set immediately after the last pending command is completed.
-If the corresponding bit (Bit B0) in the Standard Event Enable Register and Bit 5 (Event Summary Bit) of the Service Request Enable Register is set, the RQS/MSS (Request for Service/Master Summary Status) bit in the Status Byte Register will set.
+If the corresponding bit (Bit B0) in the Standard Event Enable Register and Bit 5 (Event Summary Bit) of the Service Request Enable Register is set, the MSS (Master Summary Status) bit in the Status Byte Register will set.

-When used with the immediate initiation command (:INITiate), the OPC bit in the Standard Event Status Register will not set until the Model 2750 goes back into the idle state.
-The :INIT command operation is not considered finished until the Model 2750 goes back into the idle state.
+When used with the immediate initiation command (:INITiate), the OPC bit in the Standard Event Status Register will not set until the Model 2701 goes back into the idle state.
+The :INIT command operation is not considered finished until the Model 2701 goes back into the idle state.
 See the description for \WAI for more information on command execution.

-Programing example - The first group of commands program send the \OPC command after the :INITiate command and verifies that the OPC bit in the Standard Event Status Register does not set while the instrument continues to make measurements (not in idle).
-The second group of commands return the Model 2750 to the idle state and verifies that the OPC bit did set.
+Programing example - The first group of commands program sends the \OPC command after the :INITiate command and verifies that the OPC bit in the Standard Event Status Register does not set while the instrument continues to make measurements (not in idle).
+The second group of commands return the Model 2701 to the idle state and verifies that the OPC bit did set.

-''' SYST:PRES 'Returns 2750 to default setup.

-INIT:CONT OFF 'Disables continuous initiation.

-ABORT 'Aborts operation.
-Places 2750 in idle.

-INIT:IMM 'Initiate one trigger cycle.

-OPC 'Sends the OPC command.

-ESR?
-'Reads the Standard Event Status Register. '''
+S YST:PRES ' Returns 2701 to default setup.
+I NIT:CONT OFF 1 Disables continuous initiation.
+A BORt 1 Aborts operation.
+Places 2701 in idle.
+I NIT:IMM ' Initiate one trigger cycle.
+OPC ' Sends the OPC command.
+ESR? ' Reads the Standard Event Status Register.

-After addressing the Model 2750 to talk, the returned value of 0 denotes that the bit (bit 0) is not set indicating that the :INITiate operation is not complete.
+The returned value of 0 denotes that the bit (bit 0) is not set indicating that the :INITiate operation is not complete.

-''' ABORt 'Aborts operation.
-Places 2750 in idle.
-ESR?
-'Reads the Standard Event Status Register. '''
+ABORt ' Aborts ope eration.
+Places 2701 i n idle.
+ESR? ' Reads t the Standard Event Status Register.

-After addressing the Model 2750 to talk, the returned value of 1 denotes that the bit (bit 1) is set indicating that the :INITiate operation is now complete.
+The returned value of 1 denotes that the bit (bit 1) is set indicating that the :INITiate operation is now complete.

 '''

-SYST: PRES ' Returns 2750 to default setup.
+SYST:PRES ' Returns 2701 to default setup.

 '''

-NOTE The following commands take a long time to process and may benefit from using \OPC or \OPC?:

-- \RST and SYST:PRES - \RCL and \SAV - ROUT:MULT:CLOS and ROUT:MULT:OPEN Only if the <clist> is long. - CALC2:IMM and CALC2:IMM?- Only when performing the standard deviation calculation on a large buffer.
-A 10,000 point buffer takes around 5.75 seconds.
+- NOTE The following commands take a long time to process and may benefit from using \OPC or \OPC?: - \RST and SYST:PRES - \RCL and \SAV - ROUT:MULT:CLOS and ROUT:MULT:OPEN Only if the <clist> is long. - CALC2:IMM and CALC2:IMM?- Only when performing the standard deviation calculation on a large buffer.
+A 450,000 point buffer takes around 5 to 6 seconds. - NOTE A programming example in Section 11 (Example 3 located after Table 11-6) shows how to use \OPC to determine when a measure-store process is finished.

-C \OPC? - operation complete query

-Places a "1" in output queue after all pending operations are completed
+C \OPC?-Operation Complete Query Place a '1' in the output queue after all pending operations are completed